ironbane/IronbaneServerLegacy/README.md

 * Install grunt ``` npm install -g grunt-cli ```

+* (Optional) If you want to make new 3d models and test them out, you will need to have [Python 2.7.x](http://www.python.org/download/) installed.
+Do not use the latest version of Python, only 2.7.x currently works with the script that converts our 3d models to be used in-game.

 * Run grunt ```grunt```

 * Run ```ironbane start``` from the root directory.